alekdavis/PlexBackup/GETTING STARTED.md

 .\PlexBackup.ps1
 ```

-If PowerShell does not allow you to launch scripts, [adjust the execution policy settings](README.md#script-execution) (you may also need to make a non-destructive change to the script to fool Windows into thinking that it is a local script, and not a script downloaded from the Internet).
+If PowerShell does not allow you to launch scripts, [adjust the execution policy settings](README.md#script-execution) (you may also need to make a non-destructive change to the script to fool Windows into thinking that it is a local script and not a script downloaded from the Internet).

 Once the script runs, monitor the output.
 If any errors occur, try to understand the error message and correct the problem.
 If you get stuck, submit an [issue](../../issues).